aggress/mesosphere-dcos-kafka-installer/README.md

 - Deploys Confluent Platform with Active Directory/Kerberos and TLS
 - Supports distinct naming of each cluster for multi-tenancy
+- Folder support
 - DC/OS Strict mode
-- Active Directory support
-- Deployment of an Active Directory server on AWS
+- Deployment of an Active Directory server on AWS for testing
 - Generation of AD users, principals and keytabs
 - Generated templates for JSON options
 - Makefile support (thank you for the tip @jrx)
+- Janitor cleanup

 ## Planned Features

-- Folder support
 - Configurable resources for JSON options
-- Janitor automation
 - Apache Kafka, Cassandra, DSE
 - MIT Kerberos testing environment
 - End to end client testing - reading and writing data